 So, what gives?
 Before "modern" footwear came about several hundred years ago, most humans walked in a flat-footed manner, striking the earth just behind the ball of the foot.
 This distributed force more evenly across the surface of the foot.
 Also, did you notice how we used the term earth?
 Grass, soil, sandy beaches — these have more "give" when feet strike the ground.
 So, hard surfaces, along with the modern gait, make "two strikes" against the modern athlete looking to avoid injury.

-There is also the simple fact that not all of us are designed alike; some of us have arched feet, wide feet, and other less common features that make it difficult finding footwear that will not contribute to an injury.
+There is also the simple fact that not all of us are designed alike.
+Some of us have arched feet, wide feet, and other less common features that make it difficult to find footwear that will not contribute to an injury.

 The answer is orthotics for sport.
 The Calgary podiatrists at Dalhousie Station Foot Clinic offer a number of solutions for running, cycling, ice hockey, skiing, field sports, golf, and others.
 Read on to learn more about how orthotics can help you, or give us a call today for an examination and orthotics fitting.